richafnu/Viva/Viva/engage/configure-your-viva-engage-network/configure-email-and-viva-engage.md

 ## Email settings users control

-Users control what email notifications they receive.
+Individual users control the email notifications they receive.

-Users can go to Viva Engage settings \> **Edit settings** \> **Notifications** and select which notifications to receive.They also may need to set their browser to allow notifications.
+Users can go to Viva Engage settings \> **Edit settings** \> **Notifications** and select which notifications to receive.
+They also might need to set their browser to allow notifications.
 You can do so in Microsoft Edge and Google Chrome.

 For more information, see [Manage your Viva Engage notifications](https://support.office.com/article/93e530e0-189f-4768-8f28-7683d48cc996).